 If the voucher has expired and has not been extended by HABC or expires after an extension, the family will be denied assistance, and notified in writing.
-The family will not be entitled to a review or hearing where a voucher has expired, and an extension has not been granted, and will be notified in writing.
+The family will not be entitled to a review or hearing where a voucher has expired, and an extension has not been granted.